stephen-cloud/c-19-2/docs/prepare-ui.md

-We're going to add code to one of the pages—vehicles—to add a vehicle and list them out.
+We're going to add code to one of the pages, vehicles, to add a vehicle and list them out.
 We just generate random values for fields for now.
 And it won't be hooked up to the back end.
 But this will let us see how to update state and display the complete list.

 ## A little layout

 Lets solve the ugly indentation of the "Vehicles" header.
 Actually, let's solve the problem for all pages at the same time.
 This is easy: Just add a simple style to `App.tsx`.

-Define a style before the function definition like this.

-!!! into "This goes in `App.tsx`."
+We already dipped our toe in the water in the authentication UI if you decided to do it.
+We're just going to add another style to `App.tsx`.

 ```typescript
 import { makeStyles } from '@material-ui/core';